Table of Content

 The Fixed Asset Purchases is the amount expensed to buy property, plant, and equipment as an investment in the long-term.
 It is not considered as part of the operations, hence, it is recorded as a separate entry in the cash flow of statement.
 Another separate entry is the Net Borrowings which is the difference between the new borrowings in a period and the amount paid back in the period.
 Most often companies borrow money to help with increasing the cash in hand to use for operations.
 Next in line would be the Income Taxes Paid which is deducted to pay what a company owes to the government.
 And lastly, the Sale of Stock which basically means literally – the sale of new stock to investors.

 Below is a selection of Three Main Financial Statements model templates which are for general use or industry-specific.
 These are ready-made templates by financial modeling experts at eFinancialModels.
 So, feel free to download the ones to your liking to use as either a base to start with or as a reference for your own financial model.

-Shopping Mall Financial Model presents the case of an investment into a shopping mall and its operation.
-The model generates the three financial statements, a summary page, a valuation as well as graphs.
-The financing options for the project include a standard long term loan, as well as an overdraft…
+Telecom Financial Model presents the case of an already operating business in the telecom sector (mobile communications, internet and entertainment services).
+The model generates the three financial statements, a summary page, and a valuation (both a DCF and a transactions approach) as well as graphs.
+The financing options for the…

 The 3 Statement Model is the foundation of any financial model.
 The 3 Statement Model links the Income Statement, Balance Sheet and Cash Flow Statement together dynamically.